mkouhpayeh/code-wiki/docs/index.md

 ## 🌟 **About This Documentation**

 This project serves as a central hub for:
+- **Explore the Docs**: Use the navigation on the left to browse topics.
+- **Search**: Use the search bar to quickly find the information you need.
+- **Tags**: Navigate by tags to discover related topics and resources.
+-
 - **Coding Tips & Tricks**: Practical guidance for writing better, cleaner, and more efficient code.
 - **Challenges & Solutions**: Real-world problems I encountered and the creative solutions I implemented.
 - **Best Practices**: Industry-standard practices for coding, debugging, and collaborating.